Our campus approach

 Leadership & institutional commitment

 Tracking of reports and complaints: Cornell’s Office of Institutional Equity and Title IX is responsible for annual reviews of reports and complaints to the University in order to assess climate concerns and provide or suggest programming based on identified needs.
+This data is shared with the Audit, Risk, and Compliance Committee (ARCC) of the Board of Trustees as part of its oversight and governance role.
+The Clery Act Compliance Office tracks safety and security through legal protocol compliance and public awareness through statistical crime reporting.

 Culture change strategies